ericharmeling/docs-pipeline/docs/architecture.md

 Some documentation, specifically API reference documentation, can be generated directly and deterministically from source code.
 This practice guarantees that the documentation is accurate, and in a format that most developers expect.
 This pipeline leverages third-party tools to generate the API reference documentation from the source code, a standard practice in software documentation.

 Example code, one of the most powerful features of good developer documentation, has historically been manually created.
-If the engineers who write the APIs for a given SDK write examples in the comments of the source code, you can use a third-party, static API generator to use those examples in the API reference documentation, along with class, method, and parameter descriptions.
+If the engineers who write the APIs for a given library write examples in the comments of the source code, you can use a third-party, static API generator to use those examples in the API reference documentation, along with class, method, and parameter descriptions.
 Otherwise, example code is manually created by engineers and technical writers and later published to developer documentation websites.

 Using LLMs, you can also generate code examples that are tailored to each individual API, in addition to generating unit tests for the code examples.
 Although not necessarily deterministic, this practice guarantees that the code examples are accurate, relevant, and up-to-date.
 It also saves engineers and technical writers a lot of time, as they don't have to write the code examples and unit tests from scratch.